Manuel Muhi

 Manuel "Bong" M. Muhi (born December 22, 1966) is a Filipino civil engineer and educator who is the incumbent President of the Polytechnic University of the Philippines.
 He was appointed by the university Board of Regents in accordance with the provisions of the Republic Act 8292, otherwise known as the Higher Education Modernization Act of 1997.

 Biography

 Early years and education

-Manuel Muhi graduated in Polytechnic University of the Philippines in 1988 and became licensed Civil engineer on succeeding year, he acquired Masters in Transportation and Road Engineering from the International Institute for Infrastructural with a concentration in Transportation Engineering, Hydraulics and Environmental Engineering in Technical University of Delft (2000), The Netherlands.
-Later on he entered in Research Scientist Exchange Program of the Tokyo Institute of Technology from June to September, 2001 afterwards he acquired a Doctoral degree in Technology from Technological University of the Philippines in 2008.
+Manuel Muhi graduated in Polytechnic University of the Philippines in 1988 and became licensed Civil engineer on succeeding year, he acquired Masters in Transportation and Road Engineering from the International Institute for Infrastructural with a concentration in Transportation Engineering, Hydraulics and Environmental Engineering in Technological University of Delft (2000), The Netherlands.
+Later on he entered in Research Scientist Exchange Program of the Tokyo Institute of Technology from June to September 2001 afterwards he acquired a Doctoral degree in Technology from Technological University of the Philippines in 2008.